A contract negotiation scheme for safety verification of interconnected systems: Examples

 After assigning the same local contract to all subsystems, one verifies that the contract compatibility condition \eqref{eq:agreeing_condition} does not hold.
 According to Step 12 of Algorithm \ref{alg:homo_system}, we update the safe region for each room to be $\myset{Q}_i^\prime = \{ x_{i}: -x_{i}^2 + 50x_{i} - - 620.575\geq 0\}$ and start over.
 For the second iteration, we obtain local iAGC $C_i = ( I_{\underline{W}_i}, I_{\underline{X}_i}, I_{\underline{Y}_i}) $ with

 This time, one verifies that the compatibility condition \eqref{eq:agreeing_condition} holds, and thus, certifies the safety of the room temperature system.
 An illustration of the assume and the guarantee sets is given in Fig. \ref{fig:room_result}.
 We note that the computation expense is not related to the number of rooms $N$, and only small-size SOS optimization problems involving $3$ independent variables are to be solved.
+This is in contrast to a naive SOS approach for synthesizing a barrier function, which will become intractable when thousands of rooms are involved.